-Performance: The bar chart and accompanying table shown below provide an indication of the risks of investing in the Fund by showing the total return of its Institutional shares for each full calendar year, and by showing how its average annual returns compare over time with those of a broad measure of market performance.
+Performance: The bar chart and accompanying table shown below provide an indication of the risks of investing in the Fund by showing the total return of its Institutional shares for each full calendar year, and by showing how its average annual returns compare over time with those of a broad-based market index and a supplemental index.
 How the Fund has performed in the past (before and after taxes) is not necessarily an indication of how it will perform in the future.
 Updated performance information is available at no cost by calling 1-800-253-0412.